panzi/pid1/README.md

 CMD exec pid1 /path/to/server/bin arg1 arg2...
 ```

-`pid1` starts the passed command with the given arguments and stops when it
+`pid1` starts the passed command with the given arguments and stops when that
-stops.
+command stops.
 The passed command has to be an absolute path.
-Upon stopping `pid1` sends
+Upon stopping
-`SIGTERM` to all remaining processes and then waits for them to finish.
+`pid1` sends `SIGTERM` to all remaining processes and then waits for them to
+finish.
+It also forwards any `SIGTERM` and `SIGINT` signals it receives.